Helping One Another Is An Honor And Privilege!

 - Be ready to change a subject that is going nowhere presently temporarily.

-- Keep your eyes open for needed adjustment in your approach.
+- Keep your eyes open for needed adjustments in your approach.

 - Keep a humble dependence on the Holy Spirit.